 The SpareBank 1 banks have over the past few years realised that they have an opportunity to improve their awareness and efforts as well as to increase transparency and disclosure about their sustainability.
 The SpareBank 1 banks initiatives in this regard are several (please see the Green Bond investor presentation for an overview), but all major banks have become members of the UN Global Compact during 2017.

-The SpareBank 1 banks have made important steps in improving disclosure of ESG initiatives and status in their organizations, have become certified Eco-lighthouses in Norway and produce climate accounts.
-GRI reporting is under consideration.
+The SpareBank 1 banks have made important steps in improving disclosure of ESG initiatives and status in their organizations, have become certified Eco-lighthouses in Norway and produce climate accounts and GRI reporting.

 When issuing Green Bonds SpareBank 1 Boligkreditt (Spabol) takes a lead internally in the SpareBank 1 Alliance to also focus lending to household in an environmental sustainable direction.
 Spabol is the common covered bond issuing entity, a funding unit, of the Alliance banks and is closely aligned with its parents banks in all aspects, also on sustainability strategy.
 By issuing Green Bonds, SpareBank 1 intends to contribute to meeting the measurably growing demand of investors for investments in environmentally sustainable projects.
 The issue of Green Bonds is part of SpareBank 1’s attempt, in its role as a financial intermediary, to meet society’s objective of reducing global warming